MadStu/space-trucker-trading-tracker/README.md

 - Code API retrieval to get the buy/sell locations for each commodity.
     - Provide an option for the user to see where to buy or sell.
 - Add button for total stock losss due to an accident, piracy or some other cause.
-- Allow players to enter their expenditure.
+- Allow users to enter their expenditure.
 Fuel / Repair costs, ship purchases and upgrades etc.

 # Data Model

-The Trade model holds all of the users' trade details, the commodity, the amount of units, the price, the profit to expect and the time the trade was made.
+The Trade model holds all of the user's trade details, the commodity, the amount of units, the price, the profit to expect and the time the trade was made.

 The CommodityPrice model holds all of the commodity details received from the UEX API.

-The ErrorList model holds a list of errors that may have been encountered.
+The ErrorList model holds a list of errors they produced.

-The UserProfit model holds the users' total profit.
+The UserProfit model holds the user's total profit.

 ## Logic Flow